 Imagine you’re building a house.
 You wouldn’t start by picking up a hammer and nails without a blueprint, right?

 This step-by-step tutorial will guide you through the essential stages of crafting effective agile user stories within an Agile framework, using an example of a task management and team collaboration product.
 We will introduce the concept of a user story template to help you understand the standard format for writing user stories.
-We will cover the creation and management of user stories, including the composition of user stories, responsibilities for writing them, and the importance of writing user stories from the user persona’s point of view to avoid potential issues.
+We will cover the creation and management of user stories, including the composition of user stories, the responsibilities of writing them, and the importance of writing user stories from the user persona’s point of view to avoid potential issues.

 Step 1: Define the Product Vision and Strategy